Virtual Machines - Hikube

 Available configurations

-Three ranges for every load profile
+Three families for every workload profile

 S series